EugeneCore/litebase/readme.md

 });
 ```

-If no query provided, the previous methods will return a whole collection.
+If no query provided, the previous methods will return a whole collection:

 ```js
 db.get('users', function(collection)